jaygap/basic-image-manipulation/README.md

 - Make an image greyscale based off luminance and brightness
 - Make a mask of an image with automatically calculated thresholds (Otsu's method)
     - Supports luminance and rgb (each component separately)
+- Make a mask of an image with a designated threshold
 - Edge detection